Home Births on the Rise: Essential Insights for New York Mothers

 Preparing Your Home

 Ensuring that your home is ready for a birth is another essential step.
 You’ll need a clean, comfortable space with easy access to necessities like water and electricity.
-Many families choose to have a birthing pool, which can provide comfort during labor.
+Many families choose to have a birthing pool, which can provide comfort and relaxation during labor.

 man in black tank top sitting beside woman in black sleeveless dress